 Raheema Sayyid-Andrews is currently pursuing a Bachelor's degree in Journalism/Mass Communication at COSTAATT.
 A wife, a mother and a lover of the English language with over 20 years experience of reading novels, she has a limitless supply of stories to share, her way of demonstrating the sheer power of the written word.

-Rishi Maharaj holds a BSc. and MSc. in Government from UWI and has over 10 years work experience in Trinidad and Tobago's public sector.
-Maharaj is also a certified member of the Canadian Institute of Access and Privacy Professionals.
+Rishi Maharaj is the CEO of Disclosure Today.
+He holds a BSc. and MSc. in Government from UWI and has over 10 years work experience in Trinidad and Tobago's public sector.
+He is also a certified member of the Canadian Institute of Access and Privacy Professionals.

 Roger Bonair-Agard lives in the USA where he is a close observer of human behaviour and makes his living as a poet and a creative writing instructor.